Global spectra, polytopes and stacky invariants: Polytopes and toric varieties (framework)

 \subsection{Toric varieties}

-Let $\Delta$ be a fan in $\nit_{\rit}$ and denote by $\Delta (i)$ the set of its cones of dimension $i$.
+Let $\Delta$ be a fan in $\nit_{\rit}$ and let $\Delta (i)$ be the set of its cones of dimension $i$.
 The {\em rays} of $\Delta$ are its one-dimensional cones.
-Let $X := X_{\Delta}$ be the toric variety of the fan $\Delta$: $X$ is {\em simplicial} if each cone $\Delta$ is generated by independent vectors of $N_{\rit}$, {\em complete} if the support of its fan (the union of its cones) is $N_{\rit}$.
+Let $X := X_{\Delta}$ be the toric variety of the fan $\Delta$: $X$ is {\em simplicial} if each cone of $\Delta$ is generated by independent vectors of $N_{\rit}$, {\em complete} if the support of its fan (the union of its cones) is $N_{\rit}$.